petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/configuring-structure-fields.md

 Field settings depend on the type of field.
 A setting listed below may not apply for a field.
 ```

 **Type:** The type of field placed in the definition.
-This is not editable but is available to reference from a web content template.
+The type of field is not editable but is available to reference from a web content template.

 **Field Label:** The text to display above the field.

 **Show Label:** Whether to show the *Field Label.* The default value is *Yes*.

-**Required:** Whether to mark the field as required.
-If a field is required, Users must enter a value for it to submit content using the structure.
-The default value is *No*.
+**Required:** Indicate whether the field is mandatory.
+Required fields must be completed in order to submit content using the web content structure.
+The default value is No.

 **Field Reference:** The variable name used in web content templates for this field.
 You should enter a descriptive name.
 A default name is automatically generated.